Skip to content

 The 1-2-3-4 Method

 Most people read by speaking words in their heads at the pace of their speaking voice—this needs to be avoided no matter what.
 The 1-2-3-4 Method is a vocalization technique.
-This will allow you to focus on your reading speed and get out of your head.
-As you read through the rest of this article, try to count 1, 2, 3, 4 in your head, and don’t focus on saying the words on the screen out loud—just count.
+This will allow you to focus on your reading speed and get out of your head, thus learning how to read faster.
+As you read through the rest of this article, try to count 1, 2, 3, and 4 in your head, and don’t focus on saying the words on the screen out loud—just count.

 As you use this method, eventually, you’ll be able to stop counting in your head, and your WPM will get significantly higher.